alWestDeden/ArgentBank-website/README.md

 For some of the dynamic features, like toggling user editing, there is a mock-up for it in `/designs/wireframes/edit-user-name.png`.

 And for the API model that you will be proposing for transactitons, the wireframe can be found in `/designs/wireframes/transactions.png`.

+## Front-End

+The Front-End website is located in: `/website`.

+Check the README file for instructions.